Ben Foster (actor): Career

 Foster began working as an actor when he was 14 years old.
 From 1995 to 1997, he starred in the Disney Channel television series Flash Forward.
 His first major film role was in the 1999 Barry Levinson film, Liberty Heights, which Todd McCarthy described as an "outstanding bigscreen debut."

 In 2001, he acted in the film Get Over It.
 Foster also had a recurring role as Russell Corwin (22 episodes) in the HBO original series, Six Feet Under.
 After appearing in the films 11:14 and The Punisher, Foster appeared in Hostage with Bruce Willis, Kevin Pollak, and Michelle Horn.
 In 2006, Foster appeared in X-Men: The Last Stand as the comic-book hero Angel / Warren Worthington III.
 In the crime thriller Alpha Dog, he played the character Jake Mazursky and added glaucoma drops to his eyes to simulate the appearance of a drug addict in the film.

 In 2007, he played cold-blooded killer and outlaw Charlie Prince in the Western film 3:10 to Yuma.
 In February 2013, he was cast to replace Shia LaBeouf in the Broadway play Orphans as his first theater performance.
 In May 2014, it was announced that he would star opposite Gillian Anderson and Vanessa Kirby in Benedict Andrews' new production of A Streetcar Named Desire at the Young Vic in London.
 The same production closed on September 19, 2014 and transferred to New York in 2016, opening at St. Ann's Warehouse in Brooklyn.

 Foster played Lance Armstrong in the biopic The Program, and co-starred in the fantasy adventure Warcraft, released in June 2016.
 Also in 2016, Foster appeared in Hell or High Water as the dangerous Tanner Howard, opposite Chris Pine and Jeff Bridges.
 He reunited with director Barry Levinson to make The Survivor in 2021.
-In the 2025, Foster played James V. Martin, the coach and abusive husband of boxer Christy Martin, in the biopic Christy.
+In 2025, Foster played James V. Martin, the coach and abusive husband of boxer Christy Martin, in the biopic Christy.
 Sonia Rao of The Washington Post wrote that Foster "tries his best" to provide a nuanced portrayal of Martin but that his "efforts are thwarted by an uninspired script".

-He is next set to play Evel Knievel in the The Stunt Driver.
+He is next set to play Evel Knievel in The Stunt Driver.